pramodkumarkarn/hugo-pk/README.md

 ## Contact form
 Currently using a free WufooForm but should consider [Formspree](https://formspree.io/).
 Downside of Formspree is your email get's exposed in the source (in the free version, at least).

+## Domains
+A quick note on domains.
+The `peterkappus.com` and `kapp.us` domains are both registered on GoDaddy but using Route 53 nameservers (AWS).

+The `kapp.us` domain uses GoDaddy's "Domain forwarding" feature to forward requests to `www.peterkappus.com`. `www.peterkappus.com` is hosted from an Amazon Cloudfront instance fed by an S3 Bucket.
+A few times now, I've had to log into GoDaddy and "re-enable" the domain forwarding to make `kapp.us` forward properly.
+What a PITA.

 ## Other stuff...
 Image manipulation: